OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 > Example of options provided in JSON: inch="{type:'mvs',options:{file:'data.db'}}"
 > Example of options provided in SLON: inch="(type: remote, url: 'http://some.host:1234/chname')"

+The input data can be JSON/SLON/YAML and will be used for the 'get' or 'getAll' query.

 > You can use sBuckets variables (e.g. secKey, secRepo, secBucket, secPass, secMainPass, secFile) on the 'options' map to fill it.